AlexVike/ClassicalArtMemes/README.md

 - an image of the visual barcode of the year
 - an image of the POS distribution
 - an image of the NE
-- an image of the most frequently used words and a corresponding word cloud
+- an image of the most frequently used words and a corresponding wordcloud
-- a wordcloud to the titles of the reddit posts
+- a wordcloud of the titles of the reddit posts

 ## Code